fpvandoorn/Dagstuhl-tables/README.md

 * Given a table assignment for 1 or more meals.
 We say that this is a *valid solution* if every participant meet every other participant at least once.
 * A valid solution with `n` participants and table size of at most `k` is called a `(n,k)`-*solution*.
 * Given a valid solution.
 We say that it is an *optimal solution* if there is no valid solution (with the same `n` and `k`) with fewer days.
 * Given a valid solution.
-We say that it is a *perfect solution* if every participant meets every other participant exactly once.
+We say that it is a *perfect solution* if every participant meets every other participant exactly once and all tables have `k` every meal.
 * The *Social Golfer Problem* is similar: what is the maximum possible of meals such that no two participants sit at the same table? `G(m,k)` is the maximal number with `m*k` participants and where each table contains **exactly** `k` participants.

 ## Properties